Graduate Certificate of Completion in History

 Offered By: College of Humanities and Social Sciences

-Grand Canyon University’s Graduate Certificate of Completion in History prepares those with a teaching background to teach online or on-campus history courses at two or four-year institutions.
-This program serves as an ideal continuing education pathway for teachers pursing career advancement, a new career path within the education field and/or a profession where they can share a passion for history.
+Grand Canyon University’s online graduate certificate in history provides those with a master’s degree and teaching background the opportunity to teach online or on-campus history courses at two or four-year institutions.
+This program serves as a continuing education pathway for teachers pursuing possible career advancement, a new career path within the education field or a profession where you can share your passion for history.

-• Historical global themes – population, economic networks, power/authority/government, race and class, cultural integration, science/technology/environment, spiritual life/moral codes and gender
+• Historical global themes – population, economic networks, power and authority, government, race and class, cultural integration, science, technology, environment, spiritual life, ethics and gender

-• Historical U.S. themes – migration/immigration, religious/philosophical thought, republic/democracy, industrialization/business/labor, prosperity and consumerism, reform movements/social justice and war and society in American history
+• Historical U.S. themes – migration and immigration, religious and philosophical thought, republic and democracy, industrialization, business, labor, prosperity and consumerism, reform movements, social justice, war and society in American history

 • Resources and opportunities provided by museums, historic places and archives to support teaching postsecondary history courses